 Best Times to Visit Toronto

-The best times to visit Toronto are March through May and September through November.
+The best times to visit Toronto are late April through May and September through November.
 Peak tourist season occurs during the summer months: the sidewalks come alive with pedestrian marketplaces, patio restaurants and numerous cultural events.
 However, as temperatures rise, so do prices.
 If you're looking to save money on hotels, pack a parka and book your trip during the wintertime.
-If you want low prices and temperatures above freezing, spring and fall are your best bet.
+If you want lower prices and temperatures above freezing, spring and fall are your best bet.

 This sweet season sandwiched between negative temperatures and unruly crowds is a great time to visit Toronto.
-Average highs rest in the 50s and 60s and make a comfortable setting for sightseeing.
-However, consider packing a few extra layers, since temperatures (especially after sunset) often drop back down below the 45-degree mark.
-Spring is also a great time to find hotel deals as the summer tourists have yet to arrive.
+Average highs rest in the 50s and 60s, making a comfortable setting for sightseeing.
+However, consider packing a few extra layers, since temperatures (especially after sunset) can drop back down below the 45-degree mark.
+Spring is also an ideal time to find hotel deals as the summer tourists have yet to arrive.

-With the warm weather sticking around just a little longer -- average high temperatures range from the upper 60s in September to the mid 40s in November -- and hotel rates starting to slump, autumn is another great time to visit this bustling city.
-While it shouldn't be too difficult to find affordable digs, it's still a good idea to book at least two or three weeks in advance.
+With the warm weather sticking around just a little longer – average high temperatures range from the upper 60s in September to the mid-40s in November – and hotel rates starting to slump, autumn is another affordable time to visit this bustling city.
+While it shouldn't be too difficult to find modestly priced digs, it's still a good idea to book at least a month in advance.
 Fall festivals, such as the Toronto International Film Festival, are known to draw a respectable audience.

 The winter months in Canada bring biting winds and snow.
 Average highs rest in the upper 20s and lower 30s, so come prepared with a warm hat and durable gloves.
-If you can brave the cold, you're sure to find some significant price cuts on hotels.
-And just because the tourists can't hack it doesn't mean that Toronto goes in to hibernation: The winter months see plenty of special events worth checking out.
+If you can brave the cold, you'll score significant price cuts on hotels.
+And just because the tourists can't hack it doesn't mean that Toronto goes into hibernation: The winter months see plenty of special events worth checking out.